nelhage/blog.nelhage.com/content/draft/kubernetes.markdown

 make.
 Concretely, what this tends to mean is that certain properties can only be set at initial object creation time, and can't be changed later.
-However, because the controller acts asynchronously from the Kubernetes API, changing them through the API will just result in incorrect state, rather than an error.
+However, because the controller acts asynchronously from the Kubernetes API, such changes result in no visible errors, just silent divergence.

 I ran into a few such cases while working on livegrep, where I had to destroy and re-create a resource in order for a change to take